dankamongmen/notcurses/USAGE.md

 // which case /dev/tty will be opened.
 Returns NULL on error, including any
 // failure initializing terminfo. struct notcurses* notcurses_init(const notcurses_options* opts, FILE* fp);

+// The same as notcurses_init(), but without any multimedia functionality,
+// allowing for a svelter binary.
+Link with notcurses-core if this is used. struct notcurses* notcurses_core_init(const notcurses_options* opts, FILE* fp);

 // Destroy a Notcurses context. int notcurses_stop(struct notcurses* nc);